GoldinGuy/counter_spell_core/README.md

 # CounterSpell Core

 CounterSpell is a life tracker app I've made using Flutter.
-I've been rewriting and document it from the ground app lately to (hopefully soon) opensource it as a whole.
+I've been rewriting and documenting it from the ground up lately to (hopefully soon) opensource it as a whole.
 This is the very core of its logic and UI, with a lot of improvements code, UI, and performance-wise.

 ## Built With